 Putting Social Media Links: For and Against

-Overall, incorporating web links into a resume of pharmacist can be advantageous to job seekers.
+Overall, incorporating web links into the resume of a pharmacist can be advantageous to job seekers.
 This can lead to connections with other practitioners in the same specialty, and build a network.
 However, some drawbacks must be considered.

 Pros: